-Confer with Department managers regarding budget requests for facility maintenance and improvements, space needs and leases; prepare and/or direct facility master plan projects or when assigned to parks and open space, confer with department staff regarding budget requests for capital park, trail and open space development projects.
+Confer with department staff regarding budget requests for facility maintenance and improvements, space needs, and leases; prepare and/or direct facility master plan projects; when assigned to parks and open space, confer with department staff regarding budget requests for capital park, trail and open space development projects.

-Gather and analyze data and information affecting departmental space, facility, capital park, trail and open space development projects.
+Gather and analyze data and information affecting departmental space, facility, and capital improvements and/or park, trail, and open space development or improvement projects.

-Gather and analyze data and information affecting departmental space and facility needs; and conduct studies concerning suitability of existing and proposed buildings or prospective lease space, including administrative and fiscal analysis.
+Gather and analyze data and information affecting departmental space and facility needs; conduct studies concerning suitability of existing and proposed buildings or prospective lease space, including administrative and fiscal analysis.

-Plan, coordinate and monitor facility improvement and maintenance projects; develop scope of work, manage the environmental review and permitting process when assigned to capital park, trail and open space development projects, confer with stakeholders and consultants; prepare construction plans and documents, budget reports, and authorization-related recommendations.
+Plan, coordinate, and monitor facility improvement and maintenance projects; develop scope of work, manage the environmental review and permitting process when assigned to capital park, trail, and open space development projects, confer with stakeholders and consultants; prepare plans, documents, budget reports, and authorization-related recommendations.

 Determine the development and market potential of real property; plan, monitor, and determine the acquisition, development, and market potential of real property; participate in disposing and acquiring real property.

-Assist in property management related issues such as response to tenant requests; and negotiate and administer property leases and consultant agreements; manage complex special property related projects.
+Participate in real estate management related issues such as response to tenant requests; negotiate and administer property leases and consultant agreements; manage complex special property related projects.

-Conduct administrative and financial studies and analyses; prepare facility and property management policies and procedures; assist in budget preparation.
+Conduct administrative and fiscal studies and analyses; prepare facility and real estate management policies and procedures; assist in budget preparation.

-Plan and coordinate various facility safety, energy management, building systems and hazardous materials projects.
+Plan, coordinate, and implement various facility safety, energy management, building systems, and hazardous materials projects.

-Prepare reports, correspondence, agreements, graphs and tables; and make presentations at public meetings as required.
+Perform diagnostics, prepare reports, correspondence, agreements, graphs and tables; make presentations at public meetings as required.